secured lock Secured with SHA-256 Encryption

 Five-Year Fatality Trend for the Top Ten Counties in Tennessee

-Below is the five-year fatality trend for the top ten counties with the highest fatality rates in Tennessee.
-This data helps explain why car insurance is so expensive in certain areas, as higher fatality rates can lead to increased premiums due to greater risk factors for insurers.
+Below is the five-year fatality trend for the ten counties with the highest fatality rates in Tennessee.

 Five Year Fatality Trend in Tennessee